Being wildfire ready is a shared responsibility!

 Grassland Fuels Management

-• Perimeter Mowing Program (Summer-Fall 2025): The city continues its pilot program (started in 2024) to reduce community wildfire risks by mowing a 30-foot strip of open space adjacent to targeted neighborhoods.
+• Perimeter Mowing Program (Summer-Fall 2026): The city continues its pilot program (started in 2024) to reduce community wildfire risks by mowing a 30-foot strip of open space adjacent to targeted neighborhoods.
 Mowing is planned twice this year next to the Dakota Ridge, Wonderland Lake, Chautauqua, and Devil’s Thumb/Shanahan Ridge neighborhoods.
-These specific locations were selected based on factors including wildfire risk mapping, ecological data, structure density, and home proximity to city-managed open space.
+These specific locations were selected based on factors including wildfire risk mapping, building density, and home proximity to city-managed open space.
 Planned mowing aims to reduce grass height to 4-6 inches and will occur in June/July and again in September/October.

 Cross-boundary Fuels Management

-• Wonderland Lake (2025-2028): Open Space and Mountain Parks and Boulder Parks and Recreation have collaborated in developing a cross-boundary fuels management project adjacent to communities in the Wonderland Lake area.
-These project is being combined with coordinated action across private parcels and HOA common areas, addressing vegetation management and home hardening priorities.
+• Wonderland Lake (2025-2028): Open Space and Mountain Parks, Boulder Parks and Recreation, and Boulder Fire Rescue have collaborated in developing a cross-boundary fuels management project adjacent to communities in the Wonderland Lake area.
+This project is being combined with coordinated action across private parcels and HOA common areas, addressing vegetation management and home hardening priorities.
 The City was awarded a $200,000 grant from Boulder County to experiment with this novel approach to comprehensive wildfire mitigation.

 The City of Boulder is interested in ways to engage with communities to address shared fuel hazards on city lands and private lands.
 For more information about cross-boundary fuels management, contact dennisonp@bouldercolorado.gov.